-The Direct-to method of navigation, initiated by pressing the Direct To Icon is quicker to use than a flight plan when the desire is to navigate to a single point such as a nearby airport.
+The Direct-to method of navigation, initiated by pressing the Direct To lcon is quicker to use than a flight plan when the desire is to navigate to a single point such as a nearby airport.

-The Direct To Icon is available in the dedicated page icons on the right side of most pages.
+The Direct To Icon is available on the Button Bar.

-Once a direct-to is activated, the aera 660 establishes a point-to-point course line from the present position to the selected direct-to destination.
+Once a direct-to is activated, the aera 760 establishes a point-to-point course line from the present position to the selected direct-to destination.
 Course guidance is provided until the direct-to is replaced with a new direct-to or flight plan, or cancelled.